Cronic7/HTS-STEGO/README.md

 107 56 120 48 119 53 98 98 117 113

-convert the decimal into ascii
+convert the decimal into ascii you will get password

 Decimal to ascii converter link [here](https://onlineasciitools.com/convert-decimal-to-ascii)